MateuszPestka/Project-1/readme.md

 # **Vegan Drop Meals**
-Vegan drop meals is a meal delivery service that currently covers areas in Dublin,Galway and Cork.
+Vegan drop meals is a meal delivery service that currently covers areas in Dublin, Galway and Cork.
 Vegan Drop Meals aims to provide an easy way for people to transition to a plant based diet and to give people the right amount of calories and nutrients to sustain all their activities.
 This site will target people who want to turn to a plant-based, vegan or vegetarian diet.

  It will also target people who already are on one of these diets but struggle to find time to cook or get the right nutrients into their body which is extremely common in any of these diets.
 As meat is a HBV protein it provides you with all the protien you need Vegan Drop Meals will provide you with the right amount of different LBV proteins as those are present in vegetables.